Bettehem/AndroidTools/README.md

 For you maven users out there, AndroidTools is available in the `mavenCentral()` repo too!

 # ChangeLog
+#### v1.1.3
+-Added new method to the Preferences tool: `fileExists` -Changed `checkIfFileExists(Context context, String preferenceFilename)` to be static -Deprecated the `checkIfFileExists` -methods in favor of the new method `fileExists`

 #### v1.1.2
 -Added a new method to the Preferences tool: `deleteFile`